Black Athena: Reception

+Edith Hall criticized the fact that Bernal speaks of "Hellenic nationalism" and "national pride" in the 5th century BC despite the tensions between many Greek city-states, such as the long-standing hostility between Athens and Thebes and the Peloponnesian War.

 The book also ignited a debate in the academic community.
-While some reviewers contend that studies of the origin of Greek civilization were tainted by a foundation of 19th century racism, many have criticized Bernal for what they perceive to be the speculative nature of his hypothesis, unsystematic and linguistically incompetent handling of etymologies and a naive handling of ancient myth and historiography.
-The claims made in Black Athena were heavily questioned inter alia in Black Athena Revisited (1996), a collection of essays edited by Mary Lefkowitz and her colleague Guy MacLean Rogers.
+While some reviewers contend that studies of the origin of Greek civilization were tainted by a foundation of 19th-century racism, many have criticized Bernal for what they perceive to be the speculative nature of his hypothesis, unsystematic and linguistically incompetent handling of etymologies and a naive handling of ancient myth and historiography.
+The claims made in Black Athena were heavily questioned inter alia in Black Athena Revisited (1996), a collection of essays edited by Mary Lefkowitz and Guy MacLean Rogers.

-Critics voice their strongest doubts over Bernal's approach to language and word derivations (etymologies).
-Cambridge Egyptologist John D. Ray has accused Bernal's work of having a confirmation bias.
+Critics voice their strongest doubts over Bernal's approach to language and etymologies.
+Egyptologist John D. Ray has accused Bernal's work of having a confirmation bias.
 Edith Hall compares Bernal's thesis to the myth of the Olympian gods overwhelming the Titans and Giants, which was once thought of as a historical recollection of Homo sapiens taking over from Neanderthal man.
 She asserts that this historical approach to myth firmly belongs in the 19th century.

 Others have challenged the lack of archaeological evidence for Bernal's thesis.
 Egyptologist James Weinstein points out that there is very little evidence that the ancient Egyptians were a colonizing people in the third millennium and second millennium BC.
 Furthermore, there is no evidence for Egyptian colonies of any sort in the Aegean world.
 Weinstein accuses Bernal of relying primarily on his interpretations of Greek myths as well as distorted interpretations of the archaeological and historical data.

 Bernal has also been accused of pursuing political motives and enlisting Bronze Age Greece in an academic war against Western civilisation.
-Bernal in fact made no secret of his political motives and at the end of his introduction to Black Athena wrote that, “the political purpose of Black Athena is, of course, to lessen European cultural arrogance”.
+Bernal stated in the introduction to Black Athena that the political purpose of the work "is, of course, to lessen European cultural arrogance".
 According to historian David Gress:

-In 2001, Bernal published Black Athena Writes Back: Martin Bernal Responds to Critics as a response to criticism of his earlier works.